melonjs/generator-melonjs/README.md

 Running the game

 ```
-$ grunt connect:keepalive
+$ grunt connect
 ```

-Open the browser in http://localhost:8889
+Open the browser in http://localhost:8001

 ### Getting To Know Yeoman